estebanthi/mindtopia/src/site/notes/10 Wiki/Learning Center.md

 # Learning Center
 ---
+I use this note to keep track of the things I need to read/watch/listen.
+It allows me to capture references I can't consume instantly and don't forget them.

 ## Watch list
 | File | Type | Priority |
 | ---- | ---- | -------- |